If you’ve never travelled in the Middle East before, then let me tell you, Jordan is the perfect introduction.

 Because yes, it’s European pin plugs that are used throughout this country, so do not travel here without your European adapter if your appliances aren’t already compatible with these plug sockets.

-#15 Think About Your What to Wear
+#15 Consider What to Wear in Jordan

 And on the subject of packing, what to wear in Jordan is a key area to consider when you’re planning to travel here.